voxlol/projectjellyfish/docs/faq.md

 **How do I get Project Jellyfish?**

-Project Jellyfish can be downloaded from GitHub.
+Project Jellyfish can be downloaded from [GitHub](https://github.com/projectjellyfish/api).
 There, you will find documentation and instructions for running Chef Cookbooks for setting up your platform.

-**Is there a commercial version available?**

-An enterprise version of Jellyfish, along with commercial support, will be available later this year.

 **Which clouds are supported?**